lukecusato07/bigideas_ssl/README.md

 # Big Ideas SSL
 **Welcome to our Big Ideas Final Project!**
-In this project we will be looking at various dta metrics to determine the best neighborhood here in Pittsburgh!
+In this project, we will be looking at various data metrics to determine the best neighborhood here in Pittsburgh!

 ### Team Members
 - Group 34